recepinanc/recepinanc.github.io/_posts/2021-01-31-cloud-terminology-I.md

 # Virtual Private Cloud

 A Virtual Private Cloud is where a public cloud's resources are divided into divisions ("private clouds").
-Each division is isolated from each other and then assigned to a different owner, making them feel like they have their private cloud - but it's only there virtually.
-Just like virtual machines, there are no actual separate machines but, we get the feeling of having separate machines with isolation.
+Each division is isolated from each other and assigned to a different owner.
+That creates the illusion of feeling they have their private cloud - but it's only there virtually.
+Virtual Private Clouds are similar to virtual machines where there are no actual physical machines but only the isolation of resources.
+Virtual Private Clouds are a type of Hybrid Clouds.
 Virtual Private Clouds are a type of [Hybrid Clouds](https://www.redhat.com/en/topics/cloud-computing/what-is-hybrid-cloud).

 {% include figure image_path="../assets/images/content/different_clouds.png" alt="Different Cloud Types Visualization" caption="Different Cloud Types Visualization" %}

 # An Analogy

 Imagine the **public cloud** as an internet cafe where they have these computers and charge you for the time you use them.
-The owner of the internet cafe can be thought of as the **vendor** (in real life the vendor could be Amazon, Google, Microsoft, etc.).
+In that case, the internet cafe is the **vendor** (in real life, this could be Amazon, Google, Microsoft, etc.).
 When you go and there and ask for a computer, they start your session on one of the available computers in the public area with others, using the same underlying infrastructure.

-And then imagine there are private gaming rooms where they provide you an isolated internet connection from the ones in the public area and the other private gaming rooms.
+The private gaming rooms, in which they provide you an isolated internet connection from the ones in the public area and the other private gaming rooms.
 These rooms can be an analogy for **virtual private clouds**.

-Now imagine this internet cafe vendor provides you the service to build one of these private gaming rooms to your house using your house's infrastructure but with their computers and all the software in it.
-This is the equivalent of a **private cloud**.
+Let's say this internet cafe vendor provides you the service to build one of these private gaming rooms at your house.
+They use your house's infrastructure but with their computers and all the software in it.
+That would be the equivalent of a **private cloud**.

 # References